Lang Lang, Victoria

 Lang Lang is a town in Victoria, Australia, 73 km south-east of Melbourne's Central Business District, located within the Shires of Bass Coast, Cardinia and South Gippsland local government areas.
 Lang Lang recorded a population of 2,556 at the 2021 census.

 The village is just off the South Gippsland Highway near its intersection with the Bass Highway, on the Lang Lang River and borders the region of Dalmore, a large asparagus growing region.
-Lang Lang also caters to Beef, Dairy farming and Sand Mines.
+Lang Lang also caters to beef, dairy farming and sand mines.

 Etymology

 Lang Lang was formerly known as Carrington, after Lord Carrington.

 The origin of the name Lang Lang is debated.
 In the Australian Aboriginal Woiwurrung language, the name Lang Lang, also spelled Laang Laang, meant "stones" or "stony".

 An alternate explanation is that the town is named in honour of an early settler in the region, called Lang.

 Location and features

 A Lang Lang post office opened on 20 May 1878.
 In 1891, after the arrival of the railway, it was renamed Lang Lang West and a new Lang Lang office was opened near the station.
 A post office known as Lang Lang East opened in 1885 but was replaced by Nyora in 1890, again near the station.

 General Motors Holden operated the Lang Lang Vehicle Proving Ground, a vehicle development, durability testing, safety test centre and exhaust emission facility, located on the South Gippsland Highway near Lang Lang.

 A rodeo has been held regularly at Lang Lang on Easter Monday since the 1940s.
-The town has an Australian rules football team competing in the Ellinbank & District Football League as well as an netball team.
+The town has an Australian rules football team competing in the Ellinbank & District Football League as well as a netball team.
 Golfers play at the course of the Lang Lang Golf Club on the South Gippsland Highway, Nyora.